Tap-Payments/Card-Flutter/README.md

 <a name="installation_with_pubspec"></a>

-### Include goSellSDK plugin as a dependency in your pubspec.yaml
+### Include tapCardFlutterSDK plugin as
+a dependency in your pubspec.yaml

 ```dart
  dependencies: